 You may ask, "What?
 You are saying that I am blessed beyond measure?
 Do you know my problems and situation?".
 I don't know about your painful circumstances, but if you are Christian, you are blessed beyond measure.
 Why?
 Because, God has chosen you out of millions to be His child and He has promised an Eternal inheritance in Heaven for you.

-The psalmist writes that he was worried that the wicked people were flourishing and living happily, while God's children were suffering.
-He then writes that he went to the house of God and remembered their end.
+The psalmist writes that he was worried about the fact that the wicked people were flourishing and living happily, while God's children were suffering.
+He then realizes that he was wrong, when he went to the house of God and remembered their end.

 The one thing we should always be thankful is "The Free Gift of Salvation".